SAP-samples/teched2022-IN280/exercises/ex1/ex11/readme.md

-# Add a Cloud Integration tenant to SAP Cloud ALM
+# Register a Cloud Integration tenant in SAP Cloud ALM

 In this exercise, you will how to register a Cloud Integration instance to SAP Cloud ALM.